-Your voice probably shook, and you felt like climbing into a hole and never coming out.
+Your voice probably shook, and if you’re like me, you felt like climbing into a hole and never coming out.

 But you did it anyway!
 With practice, you learned it was okay to make mistakes, and you gained confidence in your abilities.

 When you study a second foreign language, you can put this confidence to use.
 You know it’s not the end of the world if you make a mistake.
 You know it’s okay to make a fool of yourself sometimes.

-This may be why many learners reference a foreign language—not their native language—when studying a second (or third!) language.
-Instead of translating new words to your native language, you can use your knowledge of another foreign language and build on existing brain networks in a way you weren’t able to do in the past.
+This may be why many learners reference a foreign language—not their native language—when studying a second (or third!) tongue.
+Instead of translating new words to your native language, you can use your knowledge of your first foreign language and build on existing brain networks in a way you weren’t able to do in the past.